yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Home.md

 - [[Computer Setup]]
   - This page covers installing the tools we'll need for our initial development work.
 - [[Command Line I]]
+  - This will be learned at home
-  - This page covers the basics of the command line (specifically the Bash shell)
+  - Read this page, which covers the basics of the command line (specifically the Bash shell)
   - Related Assignment: [[Assignment 2]]

 ##Week 2